About Us | Chapters | Advertising

 Q. Both my patients and I are fully vaccinated.
 Can we choose to not wear face masks while having in-person sessions Indoors?

 A. Not at this time.
 California has adopted new guidance that would permit fully-vaccinated individuals to forego wearing face masks in some settings, but that guidance does not apply to healthcare settings.
 Regardless of vaccination status, face masks are currently required of all individuals in healthcare settings.
-California has adopted the Centers for Disease Control (CDC) defininition of healthcare settings, whjich is very broad.
-While the CDC definition of a healthcare setting, does not specifically include MFT private practices, it does indicate that a healthcare setting likely includes private practice settings.
+California has adopted the Centers for Disease Control (CDC) definition of healthcare settings, which is very broad.
+While the CDC definition of a healthcare setting, does not specifically include MFT private practices, California's Department of Public Health through its July 26 Public Health Order has indicated that a healthcare setting likely includes private practice settings.

 The face covering guidance is effective June 15, 2021, through at least October 1, 2021.
-Because thef CDC definition of a healthcare setting may incorporate the majority of MFT practice settings, CAMFT recommends all therapists and patients, regardless of vaccination status, continue to wear face masks during in person sessions.
-Therapists should also continue to consult their local county public health department for specific guidance as it pertains to their work in a healthcare setting.
+Because the CDC definition of a healthcare setting may incorporate the majority of MFT practice settings, CAMFT recommends all therapists and patients, regardless of vaccination status, continue to wear face masks during in person sessions.

 Q. I only want to offer in-person sessions to patients who have received the COVID-19 vaccine.
 Can I do this?